All Episodes

 And he thinks that his speeches soar and lift people's souls and inspire them to great actions and deeds.

-I mean, they're all over the place.
+I mean, all over the place.

-Yet it was one of the greatest ever.
+This speech, yes, I'm sure he thinks that it was one of the greatest ever.

-But speeches, folks.
+But speeches, folks, speeches, words.

-Speeches are not going to convince the Iranians to unnuke.
+Speeches are not going to convince the Iranians to un-nuke.

 There's a story I missed from over the weekend in the New York Times by Peter Baker, in which this whole point was made.

-Mr. President, uh, these speeches are starting to sound tired and the same, and yeah, yeah, here it is.
+Mr. President, these speeches are starting to sound tired and the same.

-I just happen to find it.
+I just happened to find it.

-Peter Baker, as the most gifted orator of his generation, President Obama.
+The president whose words once soared, November 8th, Peter Baker, as the most gifted orator of his generation, President Obama, he's not an orator.

 As the most gifted orator of his generation, President Obama finds speechmaking perhaps his most potent political tool.